Kron4ek/minecraft-vortex-launcher/README.md

 * Lightweight and fast
 * Open-Source
-* Cross-Platform (currently avaiable for Windows and Linux)
+* Cross-Platform (currently available for Windows and Linux)
 * Runs any Minecraft versions
 * Runs Forge and other APIs
 * Downloads any Minecraft versions